Benton County sees more business, job opportunities

 BENTON COUNTY, Ark.
-(KNWA) — In Benton County, business is booming— with more job opportunities opening every day.
+(KFTA) — In Benton County, business is booming— with more job opportunities opening every day.

 The City of Rogers has a 2.2 percent unemployment rate, but Steve Cox with the Rogers-Lowell Chamber of Commerce said there’s still “now hiring” signs everywhere.